 This course will be delivered online using an asynchronous (not "real time") format via the Blackboard learning management system (LMS) housed in the MyMason portal.
-You will log in to the Blackboard course site using your Mason email name (everything before

-"@masonlive.gmu.edu") and email password.
-The full course site will be available on October 1, 2019.
+You will log in to the Blackboard course site using your Mason email name (everything before "@masonlive.gmu.edu") and email password.
+The full course site will be available by December 19, 2019.